 4. Industrial robotics and Automated Production lines

 The current pandemic and manpower crunch that is shadowing this traditional industry is forcing manufacturers to steadily deploy technological solutions.
-Manufacturers are not immediately looking to overthrow humans and hire WALL-E and terminators to accomplish small and large tasks in the production line.
+Manufacturers are not immediately looking to overthrow humans and hire WALL-E and terminators to accomplish tasks in the production line.
 They are essentially seeking to supercharge their business and the process of meeting customers ever-growing demands and achieve customer satisfaction efficiently with AI and ML technologies.

 Automation takes many forms, they range from speedy and precise quality checks to 3D printing to eliminate human errors and even introducing AI-enabled machines that are fine-tuned to perform tasks in the assembly line to robotics taking over repetitive and routine tasks.
 The tasks to be automated are specific to each business, but it’s definitely the start of the new era and soaring to reach achieve new levels of productivity and efficiency.